A Framework for Inference Inspired by Human Memory Mechanisms: EXPERIMENTS

 \subsection{Relational Reasoning : Sort-of-CLEVR}

 Sort-of-CLEVR~\citep{santoro2017simple} is a dataset similar to CLEVR, designed specifically for research on relational reasoning.
 Each 2D image in Sort-of-CLEVR is of size 75 × 75 and comes with 6 randomly placed geometric shapes of 6 possible colors and 2 possible shapes.
 There are 10 non-relational and 20 relational questions that are equally divided into binary and ternary types per image, along with corresponding answers (details in Appendix~\ref{sort_dataset_des}).
 Given the bounded answer space, this task is treated as a classification task.
 Each image is partitioned into a sequence of uniform patches and then encoded as in ViT.
-Subsequently, we concatenate the image embedding with its corresponding question embedding as input into our MITR, in line with ~\cite{goyal2022coordination}.
+Subsequently, we concatenate the image embedding with its corresponding question embedding as input into our PMI-TR, in line with ~\cite{goyal2022coordination}.

-For this task we evaluated our MITR with the following five baselines: Transformers [TR]~\citep{vaswani2017attention}, Set transformer [ISAB]: Transformers where self-attention is replaced by ISAB module~\citep{lee2019set}, Transformers with Shared Workspace with top-k competition [TR+HSW]~\citep{goyal2022coordination} and High Capacity Transformers [TR+HC]: Same as TR but with different parameters across layers.
+For this task we evaluated our PMI-TR with the following five baselines: Standard Transformers with shared parameters across layers [TR]~\citep{vaswani2017attention}, Set transformer [ISAB]: Transformers where self-attention is replaced by ISAB module~\citep{lee2019set}, Transformers with Shared Workspace with top-k competition [TR+HSW]~\citep{goyal2022coordination} and High Capacity Transformers [TR+HC]: Standard Transformers with different parameters across layers.